zeuskeyz/C4-GRP2-WK1-IP/README.md

 ### Setup/Installation Requirements
 -Git Clone https://github.com/zeuskeyz/portfolio-landingpage.git

 -Open the cloned code on any intergrated code editor e.g VS Code.
--Run with Live server or open in a browser e.g Google Chrome
+-Run with Live server or open in a browser e.g Google Chrome.

 ### Known Bugs
 -Using older versions of browsers might actually cause the website to look awkward.